quickkennedy/Garm3n-QL/README.md

 - point countdown now uses chosen font
 - fixed health and ammo alignment
 - darker match hud
+- reverted new ready up borders

 <a>LIST OF UPDATES HUDS.TF IS BEHIND ON</a>
 ====
 - darker match hud
+- reverted new ready up borders

 <a>KNOWN BUGS</a>
 ====